Application and Selection Process | Program Responsibilities| Program Benefits

 A: Each application is reviewed against the same set of criteria.
 Attendance at the ASHP Midyear Clinical Meeting is not part of those criteria.

 Q: Do you prefer in-state candidates or those who have had a rotation at NorthShore?

 A: We require that our candidates be eligible for licensure or already licensed in the state of Illinois as a Pharmacist.
-No preference is given to candidates based on prior rotations at NorthShore, ethnic background, religion, pharmacy school, state of birth or any other demographic data.
+No preference is given to candidates based on prior rotations at NorthShore, ethnic background, religion, pharmacy school, geographic location or any other demographic data.
+All matched residents must have an active Illinois Pharmacy Technician license prior to the first day of residency.

 Q: What are you looking for in a potential candidate?